EI3HIB/ThermType/README.md

 - TermType only prints slected text to the terminal (requires termcolor module)
 - ThermType prints selected text to a thermal printer and the terminal (requires termcolor and adafruit_thermal_printer modules)

-The code is very basic as I am just learning as I go along.
+The code is very basic - I am just learning as I go along.

 The thermal printer I'm using is from: https://shop.pimoroni.com/products/mini-thermal-printer?variant=28412531207